 This blog post isn’t going to pick a winner or loser between Chrome and Firefox.
 They’re both excellent web browsers.
 However, Chrome is better, in my opinion.

-Chrome users can always reset their browser by going to Settings –> Show advanced settings and clicking the Reset settings button.
+Chrome users can reset their browser by going to Settings –> Show advanced settings and clicking the Reset settings button.
 That’s the same process for resetting Google Chrome.

 A quick way to reset Google Chrome is by copying the line below, pasting it into your browser’s box, and pressing the Enter key.

 Doing the above step takes you directly to the Reset settings button.
 This is a great way to reset Google Chrome, mainly when browser issues occur.